aluxnimm/outlookcaldavsynchronizer/README.md

 Apple changed their security policy recently (June 2017).
 You need to enable Two-Factor-Authentication and an app-specific password for CalDavSynchronizer, see
 [https://support.apple.com/en-us/HT204397](https://support.apple.com/en-us/HT204397)

-To find the correct DAV url for iCloud you need some Informations from the MacOS, where you are connected with your calendar.
+To find the correct DAV url for iCloud you need some information from the MacOS, where you are connected with your calendar.

 Open with Textedit: `~/Library/Calendars/*.caldav/Info.plist` (Its in the hidden User-Library)